DivvyPayHQ/web-homework/README.md

 migrate-mongo up
 ```

+I worked on the [Frontend instructions](webapp/README.md) and edited the node server.

 # Divvy Homework Assignment

 This repository provides a starting point for a basic React + GraphQL application.